Batch Payments & CSV Imports

 SEPA Credit Transfer

 SEPA is a Single Euro Payments Area that uses the euro (EUR) as its currency.
 Only payments sent and received in euro can be made as SEPA payments.
+Both the sending and receiving bank accounts must be domiciled within the SEPA zone.

-Field | SEPA credit transfer |
+| Field | SEPA credit transfer |

 scheme | SCT |